matael/cours_fac/anglais/expo_l3/haum/haum.rst

 A Twitter-enabled coffee-pot

 - hardware hack of the coffee-pot
-- writing of the twitter API
+- writing of the twitter script

 Next Goal
 ~~~~~~~~~